 How Does It Work

-First of all, you confirmed what you already knew… oil and water do not mix.
-The molecules of water can’t mix with the molecules of oil.
-Even if you try to shake up a bottle of half-oil and half-water, the oil just breaks up into smaller droplets, but it doesn’t truly mix with the water.
+First of all, in this liquid density experiment you confirmed what you already k oil and water do not mix.
+The molecules of water simply can’t mix with the molecules of oil.
+Even if you try to shake up a bottle of half-oil and half-water, the oil just breaks up into smaller droplets; however, it truly doesn’t mix with the water.
 Also, food coloring only mixes with water.
 It does not color the oil at all.
-If you see coloring in the oil, those are tiny droplets of water trapped in the oil.
+(If you happen to see food coloring in the oil, those are simply tiny droplets of water that are trapped in the oil.)

 When you set the water container above the oil container and remove the card, the water sinks and the oil floats.
 They trade places!
 Oil floats on the surface because water is heavier than oil.
-Scientists say that water is more dense than oil.
+(Scientists would say that water is denser than oil.)
 This is why the oil always stays in the top container.

 Take It Further

-There’s no way not to make a mess with this activity either doing it on your own or in front of a crowd.
-If you’re in a performance setting and time matters, use four identical containers and fill two with oil and two with colored water in advance.
-Do all your work in a tub to be safe and leave the container of oil on top of the water.
-Do the change with the second container of water on the top in a second tub.
+If you’re in a performance setting and time matters, use four identical containers; then, fill two with oil and two with colored water in advance.
+To be safe, do all your work in a tub and leave the container of oil on top of the water.
+Perform the change with the second container of water on the top in a second tub.
 (The comparison is good for the audience to see before you pull out the card.)
-When you do pull the card, the colorful swap takes place, and everybody cheers.
+When you do pull the card, the colorful swap will take place and everybody will cheer!

 Now, you’re either on your own or in front of a crowd and the challenge comes when you separate the glasses.
 You want the oil (on top no matter what) to flow down the lower glass and into the tub.
-That happens when you separate the glasses even a little.
-After it flows out, stir in a little dish soap, pour in the colored water, swirl the tub, rinse the glasses, and pour the soapy solution down a toilet.
-Yes, it’s a mess but it’s all for science!
+That happens when you separate the glasses — even a little bit.